 It also means that the way you optimize you a product for Amazon is different than you would for any other search engine.

-Keywords and Rankings for Amazon Product Listing Optimization
+Keywords and Rankings for Amazon Product Page Optimization

-Keywords are crucial to any SEO strategy – and it’s no different from Amazon.
+Keywords are crucial to any SEO strategy – and it’s no different on Amazon.